ezSQL/ezsql/README.md

 Note: This change log isn't being used any more due to automated github tracking

 3.08 - Merged fork https://github.com/sjstoelting/ezSQL3 to be current with this repo.
 * Added/Updated PHPunit tests, some marked as incomplete or not fully implemented, SQL drivers not loaded will be skipped.
-My projects are mySQLi based.
 * Refactor class code to use `spl_autoload_register`.
   Simply using `require_once "ez_sql_loader.php";` then `$database = new database_driver_class;`.
   This will allow multi SQLdb to be loaded if need be.
 * Added methods `create_select`, `insert_select`, `update`, `insert`, `replace`, `delete`, and `selecting` an alias for select.
   These are ezSQL Core class shortcut calls and should be able to handle most use cases as is.
-  These new methods will create proper SQL statements, from supplied arguments variable or array, prevent injections, then execute guery, in case of `selecting` execute get_results.
+  These new methods will create proper SQL statements, from supplied arguments variables or array, prevent injections, then execute guery, in case of `selecting` execute get_results.
 They have been fully PHPunit tested under mySQLi and postgresSQL.
-Currently, postgresSQL class fails to return results on SQL select statements.
+Currently, postgresSQL needs class updating, fails to return results on SQL select statements.

 ```
 ezSQL3 - From Author: Stefanie Janine Stoelting - http://stefanie-stoelting.de